 Whether its goal is to book a showing or generate a home report, your page needs to be related to the real estate industry in some fashion.

-Why do you need a real estate landing page?
+Why do you need real estate landing pages?

 According to REALTOR.org, 43% of all home searches start on the internet.